nicoddemus/ezored/docs/PROJECT.md

 A Ezored project file contains one or more targets inside, that can be build using the Ezored from command-line.

-The final target project generally is a library that have all native code compiled for target platform.
+The final target project generally is a library that have all native code compiled for target specific platform.

-To build each target inside Ezored project file, we use a bunch of rules included target project and all your dependencies rules.
+To build each target inside Ezored project file, we use a bunch of rules, including target project and all project dependencies rules.

 ### Project file